Yandex Cloud

 • Auto explain log analyze Management console API Terraform

-Determines whether to automatically output query plan statistics to the PostgreSQL log without having to run EXPLAIN manually.
+Determines whether query plan statistics are automatically written to the PostgreSQL log, without using the EXPLAIN command.
 This allows you to track unoptimized queries.
 This setting uses the auto_explain module.
-To enable it, connect the auto_explain library.
+To enable it, load the auto_explain library.

 • Auto explain log buffers Management console API Terraform

-Determines whether to output buffer usage statistics to the PostgreSQL log using the auto_explain module.
-It works similar to the BUFFERS parameter in the EXPLAIN statement.
-Applies only when Auto explain log analyze is enabled.
+Determines whether buffer usage statistics are written to the PostgreSQL log by the auto_explain module.
+It works the same as the BUFFERS option in the EXPLAIN command.
+This setting only applies when Auto explain log analyze is enabled.

 • Auto explain log min duration Management console API Terraform

-Minimum query execution time (in milliseconds) at which logging is enabled in the auto_explain module.
+Minimum query execution time (in milliseconds) required to activate logging in the auto_explain module.

-The minimum value is -1 (logging disabled); the maximum value is 2147483647; the default value is -1.
-If set to 0, plans are logged for all queries without regard to their execution time.
+The minimum and default value is -1 (logging disabled) and the maximum is 2147483647.
+If set to 0, all query plans are logged, regardless of their execution time.

 • Auto explain log nested statements Management console API Terraform

 Determines whether the auto_explain module will log the execution of nested queries inside SQL functions.
-Applies only when Auto explain log analyze is enabled.
+This setting only applies when Auto explain log analyze is enabled.

 • Auto explain log timing Management console API Terraform

-Determines whether the auto_explain module will log execution time information for individual query plan steps.
-It works similar to the TIMING parameter in the EXPLAIN statement.
-Applies only when Auto explain log analyze is enabled.
+Determines whether the auto_explain module will log the execution time for each step of the query plan.
+It works the same as the TIMING option in the EXPLAIN command.
+This setting only applies when Auto explain log analyze is enabled.

 • Auto explain log triggers Management console API Terraform

-Determines whether to output trigger execution statistics in the auto_explain module.
-Applies only when Auto explain log analyze is enabled.
+Determines whether the auto_explain module will output trigger execution statistics.
+This setting only applies when Auto explain log analyze is enabled.

 • Auto explain log verbose Management console API Terraform

-Determines whether to provide log details in the auto_explain module.
-It works similar to the VERBOSE parameter in the EXPLAIN statement.
-Applies only when Auto explain log analyze is enabled.
+Determines whether the auto_explain module will generate detailed logs.
+It works the same as the VERBOSE option in the EXPLAIN command.
+This setting only applies when Auto explain log analyze is enabled.

 • Auto explain sample rate Management console API Terraform

-Rate of queries logged per session using the auto_explain module.
-Applies only when Auto explain log analyze is enabled.
+Fraction of queries logged by the auto_explain module in each session.
+This setting only applies when Auto explain log analyze is enabled.

-The minimum value is 0.0 (no queries are logged); the maximum value is 1.0 (all queries are logged); the default value is 1.0.
+The minimum value is 0.0, and the maximum value is 1.0 (all queries are logged).
+The default value is 1.0.

 • Autovacuum analyze scale factor All interfaces

-Rate of changed or deleted table records at which autovacuum will run the ANALYZE statement for statistics collection.
+Fraction of changed or deleted rows in a table that will trigger the autovacuum process to run the ANALYZE command for statistics collection.

 • Autovacuum max workers Management console API Terraform CLI

-Maximum number of autovacuum processes running in parallel.
-Autovacuuming runs at intervals for each DB, looks up the table records marked for deletion, and deletes them.
+Maximum number of autovacuum worker processes running in parallel.
+Autovacuuming runs periodically for each database.
+It identifies which rows in tables are marked for deletion and removes them.

 • Autovacuum naptime Management console API Terraform